adolfov/word-pronunciation/README.md

-# &lt;word-pronuntiation&gt;
+# &lt;word-pronunciation&gt;
-Polymer Component that produces the pronuntiation for the typed word.
+Polymer Component that produces the pronunciation for the typed word.

 This web componen uses a paper-input component to allow the user to input a word and a core-icon-button component to submit the input.
-It also uses the core-ajax component to call a web service provided by wordnik.com to get the word pronuntiation.
+It also uses the core-ajax component to call a web service provided by wordnik.com to get the word pronunciation.

 Please feel free to improve the component.

 ## Install

-Download word-pronuntiation.html
+Download word-pronunciation.html

 ## Usage